 Food Fit for a Mountain Lodge

-In the village of Sunshine, there are 7 restaurants and 2 cafes, all with varying menu options and styles.
+In the village of Sunshine, there are seven restaurants and two cafes, all with varying menu options and styles.
 I recommend exploring the restaurants outside of the hotel for lunch – Mad Trapper’s, Goat’s Eye Grill, The Alpine Grill, Restaurante El Lookout, or The Sunshine Burger Company – so that you can enjoy the comfort of the hotel restaurants for dinner!

-The Chimney Corner and Eagle’s Nest Canadian Bistro are tucked away in the lodge, providing a cozy dining area with excellent ambiance.
-These restaurants are exactly what you would picture when staying in a stunning mountain lodge – stone fireplaces, tall windows, and delicious meals.
+The Chimney Corner and Eagle’s Nest Canadian Bistro are tucked away in the lodge, providing a cozy dining area with an excellent ambiance.
+These restaurants are precisely what you would picture when staying in a stunning mountain lodge – stone fireplaces, tall windows, and delicious meals.

-For breakfast, we took advantage of their decadent room service and I highly recommend you do the same.
-After waking up and taking a look outside, to the fresh snow, the chairlifts starting up, and the sun rising over the mountains, we were eager to get going.
+We took advantage of their decadent room service for breakfast, and I highly recommend you do the same.
+After waking up and looking outside, to the fresh snow, the chairlifts starting up, and the sun rising over the mountains, we were eager to get going.

 We browsed the Chimney Corner’s menu, called down to the restaurant, and cozied up by the fireplace while waiting for the knock on our door.
-After enjoying our delicious meals, with plenty of fresh fruit and hot coffee, we got bundled up to hit the slopes.
+After enjoying our delicious meals, we got bundled up to hit the slopes with plenty of fresh fruit and hot coffee.

 Prepare for a Visit to the Sunshine Mountain Lodge

-With this lodge sitting high up in the mountains, requiring a gondola ride to access, it is important that you come prepared.
-From Saturday to Thursday the gondola stops running at 5:30pm, and on Fridays, it stops running at 10:30pm.
-The gondola’s set schedule can make it difficult to get to and from town, or even to your rental car and back.
+With this lodge sitting high up in the mountains, requiring a gondola ride to access, you must come prepared.
+From Saturday to Thursday, the gondola stops running at 5:30pm, and on Fridays, it stops running at 10:30pm.
+The gondola’s set schedule can make it difficult to get to and from town or even to your Banff rental car and back.